MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticDeviceWithoutCloudIdentity.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsDeviceWithoutCloudIdentity>`: The user experience analytics Device without Cloud Identity.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsDeviceWithoutCloudIdentity>`: The user experience analytics Device without Cloud Identity.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AzureAdDeviceId <String>]`: Azure Active Directory Device Id
   - `[DeviceName <String>]`: The tenant attach device's name.